mfractor/xamarin-forms.migrating-list-view-to-collection-view/part-two-user-interface.md

 </ListView.ItemTemplate>
 ~~~

 `CollectionView` simplifies this.
-Since it doesn't use a `ViewCell` to display an item, we can assign any old `View` as the content of our `DataTemplate`.
+We no longer have to wrap our content in a `ViewCell` and instead can set our content directly.
 Here we're using our own `InteractiveItemView` that we'll see later:

 ~~~ xaml
 <CollectionView.ItemTemplate>